Guidelines for students

 - You have completed the 10-day quarantine in a managed quarantine hotel

 - You are fully enrolled on a course of study in the 2021/22 academic year, with no visa checks outstanding, and are not permanently or temporarily withdrawn

-^1-year Postgraduate Master's students who started their course in the autumn of 2020, have completed all the taught element of the course, and will be returning to the UK in the autumn of 2021 for the purpose of applying for the Graduate Route visa and inbound Placement Year students are not eligible.
+^1-year Postgraduate Master's students who started their course in the autumn of 2020, have completed all the taught elements of the course, and will be returning to the UK in the autumn of 2021 for the purpose of applying for the Graduate Route visa would not be eligible.
+Additionally, students who are: coming to Warwick for an overseas exchange programme, are an exchange or visiting student (all study levels) or are conducting an inbound Placement Year are also not eligible for the reimbursement.

 - If you are coming to the UK from a country that is on the UK government’s red list, it is mandatory for you to book into the official managed quarantine before travelling to the UK and to complete your period of quarantine there.